-- 23.-(1) A person is not eligible to be elected as a member of Parliament unless duly nominated as a candidate in the election. - (2) A candidate for election to Parliament may be nominated by a registered political party or nominated as an independent candidate in accordance with the procedures prescribed in this Act. - (3) A person is not eligible to be nominated as a candidate unless he or she is a registered voter, and a person who has been disqualified from voting by an order of a court under section 151 shall for this purpose be regarded as not registered to vote. - (4) A person is eligible to be nominated as a candidate for election to Parliament only if the person- - (a) is a citizen of Fiji, and does not hold citizenship of any other country; - (b) is registered in the Register of Voters; - (c) is ordinarily resident in Fiji for at least 2 years immediately before being nominated; - (d) is not an undischarged bankrupt; - (e) is not a member of the Electoral Commission, and has not been a member of that Commission at any time during the 4 years immediately before being nominated; - (f) is not subject to a sentence of imprisonment when nominated; - (g) has not, at any time during the 8 years immediately before being nominated, been convicted of any offence under any law for which the maximum penalty is a term of imprisonment of 12 months or more; and - (h) has not been guilty of any offence under a law relating to elections, registration of political parties or registration of voters, including any offence prescribed under this Act. - (5) For the purposes of subsection (4)(c), a person is deemed to be ordinarily resident in Fiji if that person has been out of Fiji for official Government business or duties or has been holding an official Government position in any other country. - (5) For the purposes of subsection (4) (c), a person shall only qualify to be ordinarily resident in Fiji for at least 2 years immediately before being nominated, if that person has been present and living in Fiji for an aggregate period of not less than 18 months out of the 2 years immediately before being nominated; and - (6) Notwithstanding anything contained in subsection (5), any person who has been out of Fiji for official Government business or duties or has been holding an official Government position in any other country, shall be deemed to be ordinarily resident in Fiji for the purposes of subsection (4) (c). - (7) For the purpose of verification, the Supervisor may make enquiries and, where necessary, require the person to provide the necessary authorisations and declarations to the relevant authorities to assist with the enquiries.
+23.-(1) A person is not eligible to be elected as a member of Parliament unless duly nominated as a candidate in the election.

+(2) A candidate for election to Parliament may be nominated by a registered political party or nominated as an independent candidate in accordance with the procedures prescribed in this Act.

+(3) A person is not eligible to be nominated as a candidate unless he or she is a registered voter, and a person who has been disqualified from voting by an order of a court under section 151 shall for this purpose be regarded as not registered to vote.

+(4) A person is eligible to be nominated as a candidate for election to Parliament only if the person-

+- (a) is a citizen of Fiji, and does not hold citizenship of any other country; - (b) is registered in the Register of Voters; - (c) is ordinarily resident in Fiji for at least 2 years immediately before being nominated; - (d) is not an undischarged bankrupt; - (e) is not a member of the Electoral Commission, and has not been a member of that Commission at any time during the 4 years immediately before being nominated; - (f) is not subject to a sentence of imprisonment when nominated; - (g) has not, at any time during the 8 years immediately before being nominated, been convicted of any offence under any law for which the maximum penalty is a term of imprisonment of 12 months or more; and - (h) has not been guilty of any offence under a law relating to elections, registration of political parties or registration of voters, including any offence prescribed under this Act.

+(5) For the purposes of subsection (4) (c), a person shall only qualify to be ordinarily resident in Fiji for at least 2 years immediately before being nominated, if that person has been present and living in Fiji for an aggregate period of not less than 18 months out of the 2 years immediately before being nominated; and

+(6) Notwithstanding anything contained in subsection (5), any person who has been out of Fiji for official Government business or duties or has been holding an official Government position in any other country, shall be deemed to be ordinarily resident in Fiji for the purposes of subsection (4) (c).

+(7) For the purpose of verification, the Supervisor may make enquiries and, where necessary, require the person to provide the necessary authorisations and declarations to the relevant authorities to assist with the enquiries.